 Walks are approximately 2.5 hours and are not strenuous.
 I will offer several invitations for you to experience nature through your senses.
 The walk ends with a relaxing tea ceremony.

-My walks have been featured in:
+My walks have been featured by:

 Schedule a walk to experience the restorative power of shinrin-yoku in the beautiful Southern Appalachian mountains of North Carolina.
 Grab a cool t-shirt to remember your time in this amazing place-proceeds help me offer free walks to the community.